 - Collapsible trekking poles for snowboarders (Black Diamond suggested)

 *Avalanche transceiver, shovel and probe are available to rent for $140.

 We do not have backpacks for rent.

 We suggest Dakine Heli Pro 2 or Poacher with deployable helmet carry if you are looking to purchase a new pack.

 Booking This Trip

-Solo travelers will be paired with another guest in a twin share room, private bath, or if you prefer more privacy, we have a few single rooms available for a $1200 upgrade.
+Solo travelers will be paired with another guest in a twin share room, private bath, at no additional cost.
+More privacy?
+Upgrade to a private single room for $695.

 - When booking your trip you agree to our Terms and Conditions detailing our cancellation policy.